-Girls in Years 7 to 12 also attend the much anticipated choral and music camps where they come together to rehearse and enjoy their shared love of music.
+Girls in Years 7–12 also attend the much anticipated choral and music camps where they come together to rehearse and enjoy their shared love of music.

 The girls in Years 7–12 also look forward to the triennial European Music Tour where they perform in some of the world's leading venues.

-IGSSA sports available to Year 7 to 12 MLC students:
+IGSSA sports available to Years 7–12 MLC students:

 |Term 1||Term 2||Term 3||Term 4|